Best Contract Comparison Tools for Redlines and Cited Review

 - If the project holds other files, use @mentions to name the exact two contracts you want compared.

-- Request a matrix with one row per material difference and a citation column for each row.
+- Ask for one row per key change and a source link for each row.

 Use a prompt like this after a redline or an AI clause tool has flagged candidate changes: